Jurgenvilla/moons-sim/README.md

 moons_sim.py
 Inst_setup/ which includes all the throughput information for Instrument, detectors, and telescope.
 Skymodel/ which inscludes all the ESO sky model templates for different airmass values at average Paranal conditions.
+Example/ containing a FITS file with an example input spectrum to run the simulator (see command line example below).
 ```

 The simulator can be run from the command line: